rmedhaug65/Transcript-Analysis/README.md

 	2. Use NLP (Spacy & NLTK) to analyze transcripts.

-One thing I am interested in, is seeing if Spacy or NLTK is able to group different industries together by using unique words/phrases mentioned in the transcripts. (i.e. refiners using words/phrases such as "crack spreads","gasoline","barrels", etc.)
+One thing I am interested in, is seeing if Spacy or NLTK is able to group different industries together by using unique words/phrases mentioned in the transcripts. (i.e. refiners using words/phrases such as "crack spreads" , "gasoline" , "barrels", etc.)